catseye/The-Dossier/article/Text Adventures of Note.md

 incoherent world can have.
 I could probably write about this at length, and I might someday, but for the present article, it is outside of scope.

-The criterion for appearing in this list is *oh-now-there's-a-ness*, illustrated by the following conversation:

-    YOU: I was playing this text adventure t'other day.
-    ME: Oh yeah, which one?
-    YOU: It was called Cranston Manor.
-    ME: Cranston Manor, oh now *there's* a text adventure.

-Of course, having oh-now-there's-a-ness is not always a positive thing.
-Thus I don't specifically *recommend* any of these, because I don't know what your exact tastes are.
-But I will try to note reasons for why I think each of them is worth playing or not.

-But generally: if it was published by Infocom, it's probably not bad and you should probably try playing it if you have the opportunity.
-The same goes for if it was written by Andrew Plotkin or Graham Nelson.
-It's kind of like the bar is higher for these; I'll only list those ones here if they're really stellar.

 You'll note I'm not particularly adept at actually *solving* these things.
 In fact, with only one exception, when I have solved a game, it was with hints from friends, or an clues booklet, or a walkthrough.
 I don't feel bad about